dariol83/ccsds/README.md

 # An open source implementation of the CCSDS protocols and formats in Java 11
-This repository contains an attempt to code an open source (not validated and not tested) implementation of some of the publicly available CCSDS standards (SLE, TM/TC/AOS data link protocols, Space Packet).
+This repository contains an attempt to code an open source, not validated (but hopefully working and performant) implementation of some of the public available CCSDS standards (Time Code Format, SLE, TM/TC/AOS, Space Packet) and support utilities.
 The implementation has been done in Java and follows the latest modular changes in the Java platform since version 9.

-Since this code is implemented as personal hobby, without any use of external systems or software to test or validate its behaviour (it is neither operationally nor effectively tested), compliance to standard is not guaranteed.
-Use this library at your own risk.
+**Disclaimer: this code is implemented as personal hobby, without any use of external systems or software to test or validate its behaviour (it is neither operationally nor effectively tested).
+It is not endorsed by any organization, association or company.
+It is the result of my passion for software engineering and coding, and hours spent developing during evenings (often with a beer or snacks in front of me, and my ukulele on the side).
+Compliance to the different standards is not guaranteed.
+As the Apache License makes clear, use the modules of this repository at your own risk.**

 ## SLE
 The SLE User Test Library (eu.dariolucia.ccsds.sle.utl) is a test library that implements the user side of an SLE data exchange session.